csiluszyk/latte-compiler/README.md

 ### todo:
 * dead code elimination
+    * icmp 1, icmp 0
+    * ret : insts
-    * if call function can have side effects then leave
+    * if function call can have side effects then leave
     * check used labels (also in phis) -> delete unused
-    * ret : insts
 * blocks only with jumps
     * [phi, goto] - can delete
 * same exprs locally (without function calls with side effects) (including getelementptr)